-1.14 Revenue
+1 14 Revenue

-Rental income from investment property leased out under an operating lease is recognised in the Income Statement on a straight-line basis over the term of the lease.
-Lease incentives granted are an integral part of the net consideration for the use of the property and are therefore recognised on the same straight-line basis.
-Service charges and other recoveries are recorded as income in the periods in which they are earned.
+Rental income, including fixed rental uplifts, is recognised in the Statement of Comprehensive Income on a straight-line basis over the term of the lease.
+Lease incentives being offered to occupiers to enter into a lease, such as an initial rent-free period or a cash contribution to fit out or similar costs, are an integral part of the net consideration for the use of the property and are therefore recognised on the same straight-line basis.
+Contingent rents, being lease payments that are not fixed at the inception of a lease, for example turnover rents, are variable consideration and are recorded as income in the year in which they are earned.